maheshrijal/notes/docs/AWS/ec2.md

 - Have provisioned capacity (Size in GB & IOPS)
 - EBS volumes have a delete on termination option when creating EC2 instances.
 (Delete on termination is enabled on root volume by default but not on EBS volume)

+!!! warning "ONE AZ"

+    EBS strage is provisioned in **ONE AZ** and it is reslient in that AZ.

 #### EBS Snapshot

 Snapshots allows to create a backup of EBS volume.
 It is not necessary to detach a volume to take a snapshot, however, it is recommended.
 This snapshot can be used to create another EBS volume in another region or AZ(Snapshot must be copied to that region after creation).